tdilauro/Simplified-wiki/ContentSources.md

 difficult to get Open Library to cooperate with us) since NYPL does not _contribute_ any books to Open Library.

-### Non-Open-Access Publishers with unknown integration support
+### Publishers with unknown integration support

 * [iVerse](http://iversecomics.com/library-pricing/) - Comic books.
 Charges libraries on a per-checkout basis and requires a custom app.
 We would need to pitch them the idea of an integrated reader, but they have the technology.
+* [WattPad](https://www.wattpad.com/) - Popular fan fiction community.
+Since it's a community and not so much a corpus I don't know if there's value in integrating it
+* [SmashWords](http://www.smashwords.com/) Has [an OPDS feed](http://www.smashwords.com/lexcycle/) but not clear how we could borrow paid books except through Overdrive.

-These are closer to the academic end:
+These are closer to the academic end.
+They probably have custom APIs with per-site access models.

 * Elsevier
 * Wiley